Alex Tuch: Minnesota Wild

 On April 13, 2016, Tuch signed a three-year, entry-level contract with the Minnesota Wild to begin his professional career.
 In his rookie professional season, after attending the Wild's training camp, he was reassigned to the club's American Hockey League (AHL) affiliate, the Iowa Wild, for the 2016–17 season.
 Tuch provided a power-forward presence for Iowa, recording 18 goals and 37 points in 57 games.
 In the second half of the season, he received his first recall to Minnesota and made his NHL debut on February 4, 2017, against the Vancouver Canucks.
 That season, he appeared in six NHL games with the Wild, but did not score a goal.

 Vegas Golden Knights

-On June 21, 2017, Tuch was traded to the expansion Vegas Golden Knights as part of an agreement with Vegas that the team would select Erik Haula in the 2017 NHL Expansion Draft.
+On June 21, 2017, Tuch was traded to the expansion team Vegas Golden Knights as part of an agreement with the Minnesota Wild that Vegas would select Erik Haula in the 2017 NHL expansion draft.
 On October 3, 2017, Tuch was assigned to the AHL's Chicago Wolves to begin the 2017–18 season.
 He was recalled from the Wolves on October 15, and he scored his first NHL goal against Tuukka Rask of the Boston Bruins that night.
 Tuch went on with Vegas to the 2018 Stanley Cup Finals, where they eventually lost in five games to the Washington Capitals.

 On October 19, 2018, the Golden Knights signed Tuch to a seven-year, $33.25 million contract extension.